-- As McFadden's random utility specification allows for noisy decisions, subjects with inconsistent choices do not have to be dropped.
-This may be crucial when a test design with high resolution (i.e. with large gap variable g and small step size s) is used, or when the binary choices are presented to the subjects one-at-a-time in random order (see Appendix A for a discussion of implementation issues). - The parameter's standard errors enable statistical tests, for example, to check whether a subject's deviations from purely selfish behavior are statistically significant. - The structural model could also be applied in the context of a finite mixture specification.
-This would allow to identify the prevalent social preference types and to endogenously classify each subject into the type that fits her behavior best. - The parameters of the piecewise linear model can also be estimated when the test is applied in its multi-list variant where the (x, y)-score is no longer available.
+- The parameters' standard errors enable statistical tests; for example, to check whether a subject's deviations from purely selfish behavior are statistically significant. - The structural model could also be applied in the context of a finite mixture specification.
+This would allow the experimenter to identify the prevalent social preference types and to endogenously classify each subject into the type that fits her behavior best. - The parameters of the piecewise linear model can also be estimated when the test is applied in its multi-list variant (introduced in Kerschbamer 2013) where the (x, y)-score is no longer available.

-6 Experimental Results Based on the Symmetric Basic Version of the Test
+5 Experimental Results Based on the Symmetric Basic Version of the EET

 Here the data from a paper-and-pen experiment based on the symmetric basic version of the test is reported.
 The experiment was conducted in paper-and-pen (and several other design features reported below were applied) to convince subjects that neither other experimental subjects nor the experimenters could identify the person who has made any particular decision.
 This was done in an attempt to minimize the impact of experimenter demand and audience effects.
-See List (2007) for a discussion on experimenter demand effects and Hoffmann et al. (1994), Andreoni and Petrie (2004), and Andreoni and Bernheim (2009) for experimental evidence indicating that - depending on the experimental design - audience effects might have a large impact on subjects' behavior in dictator-game like situations.33
+See List (2007) for a discussion on experimenter demand effects and Hoffmann et al. (1994), Andreoni and Petrie (2004), and Andreoni and Bernheim (2009) for experimental evidence indicating that - depending on the experimental design - audience effects might have a large impact on subjects' behavior in dictator-game like situations.25